Display

 systemctl stop weston

-To restart weston, use these commands:
+To restart Weston, use this command:

 systemctl start weston